-In 2016 UrbanLab Armenia and Boghossian Gardens in cooperation with the South Caucasus Regional Office oft he Heinrich Boell Foundation will implement the project Re-Think Metsamor.
+In 2016-17 UrbanLab Armenia and Boghossian Gardens in cooperation with the South Caucasus Regional Office of the Heinrich Boell Foundation implemented the project Re-Think Metsamor.

 Metsamor is a “new” town located 45 km west of capital city Yerevan.
 The town was built for workers of Metsamor Nuclear Power Plant designed by architect Martin Mikaelyan who worked at ArmGosProject (ArmStateProject) in 1970’s.
 The project is peculiar for the fact that the same studio designs both the Master plan of the town and most of the structures built, including residential, public and commercial typologies.
 By the time that Sptiak earthquake happened in 1988 only the western part of the town was built, and later when the Nuclear Power Plants was shut down the construction of the town was abandoned altogether.
 Today the Power Plant works by covering around 40% of nation’s demand, by being on the rare energetic sources owned by the state.
 It in spite of being a town-formation feature as the main employment generator, meanwhile there is a common jeopardy for the existing power plant’s security and proposal for building a new plant in the same area.

-During the project following activities will be carried out:
+During the project following activities were carried out:

 - Preparation of a bilingual (Armenian and English) publication on meta urban layers of Metsamor town based on carried research;